Why did we lose?

-If our case is successful, we will seek an injunction to stop Sustainable Timber Tasmania from carrying out any native forest logging without the Federal Environment Minister’s approval.
+If our application for appeal in the High Court is successful and we win, we will seek an injunction to stop Sustainable Timber Tasmania from carrying out any native forest logging without the Federal Environment Minister’s approval.
 We will also seek an injunction to repair any damage they have done, in breach of the EPBC Act.

 This means that Sustainable Timber Tasmania will no longer be able to log threatened species habitat as it chooses and will have to gain approval under national environmental laws.
 This will be a big win for threatened species such as the Tasmanian Devil, Masked Owl and the critically endangered Swift Parrot.